mulesoft-consulting/jwt-module/README.md

 ## Notes

-This module expects the private key used for signing to be supplied in PKCS #8 format.
-If your private key is not already in this format, it can be reformatted using the [`openssl`](https://www.openssl.org/docs/man1.1.1/man1/openssl-pkcs8.html) command line, or also online via tools such as the [8gwifi.org](https://8gwifi.org/) converter available at [https://8gwifi.org/pemconvert.jsp](https://8gwifi.org/pemconvert.jsp).
+This module makes use of the BouncyCastle [PEMParser](https://www.bouncycastle.org/docs/pkixdocs1.5on/org/bouncycastle/openssl/PEMParser.html) to parse the `Private Key File`, which expects the private key used for signing to be supplied in [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format.
+If you are not sure whether your key meets this requirement, it is recommended to convert it into the [PKCS #8](https://en.wikipedia.org/wiki/PKCS_8) format, using the [`openssl`](https://www.openssl.org/docs/man1.1.1/man1/openssl-pkcs8.html) command line or via online tools such as those at [8gwifi.org](https://8gwifi.org/).